 When do I need to register to vote in Texas?

-Texans must be registered to vote by Tuesday, October 9th
+Texans must have been registered to vote by Tuesday, October 9th.

 How do I register to vote in Texas?

 Fill out, print, sign, stamp, and mail your registration form in before the deadline.

 You can check your current registration status online.